-- First Semester - Complete Research Ethics requirement (HPM 548 or other approved RCR course). - □ Complete History of Public Health requirement (online course), or other allowed option. - □ Complete or ask for waivers of fall core courses (BIST 230 and BIST 232) that you intend to waive by emailing the Manager of Academic Studies with details about the course(s) taken or experience that you have that may qualify you for a waiver. - □ May begin taking courses to count toward completion of cognate. - □ Turn in Wintersession plan by December 15. - Second Semester - □ Complete or waive spring core courses (BIST 231 and BIST 234). - □ Start to take advanced core courses if applicable. - □ Continue completion of cognate-related courses. - □ Search for summer project.
-Turn in proposal form about summer project to the Manager of Academic Services by May 1.
+- Firs 1 Semester Complete Research Ethics requirement (HPM 548 or other approved RCR course).
+Complete Public Health requirement.
+Complete or ask for waivers of fall core courses (BIST 230 and BIST 232) that you intend to waive by emailing the Senior Manager of Academic Services with details about the course(s) taken or experience that you have that may qualify you for a waiver.
+May begin taking courses to count toward completion of cognate.
+Turn in Wintersession plan by December 15. - Seco ond Semester Complete or waive spring core courses (BIST 231 and BIST 234).
+Begin independent research with a faculty member (BST 300) for a minimum of 2 credits.
+Start to take advanced core courses if applicable.
+Continue completion of cognate-related courses.
+Search for summer project.
+Turn in proposal form about summer project to the Senior Manager of Academic Services by May 1. - Sum nmer Complete ten-week summer project.
+Study for qualifying exam, and take qualifying exam in late summer.
+Attend TA training sessions in SPH orientation week (late August). • Year Two - Thir rd Semester Continue summer project through the fall semester via independent research with faculty member (BST 300) for a minimum of 2 credits.
+Present summer project in January.
+Take advanced core courses.
+Continue completion of cognate-related courses. - Fou rth Semester Take advanced core courses.
+Continue completion of cognate-related courses.
+If requesting permission to apply for a summer internship, submit a Summer Internship Proposal form by April 1 prior to pursuing the internship.

-- Summer

-- □ Complete ten-week summer project. - □ Study for qualifying exam (to be taken in late summer or mid-January of second year. - □ Present summer project in SPH orientation week (late August). - □ Attend TA training sessions in SPH orientation week (late August).

-• Year Two

-- Third Semester - $\Box$ Take advanced core courses. - □ Continue completion of cognate-related courses. - □ Study for qualifying exam if offered in mid-January. - Fourth Semester - $\Box$ Take written qualifying exam in mid-January (if offered then). - $\Box$ Take advanced core courses. - □ Continue completion of cognate-related courses. - □ If requesting permission to apply for a summer internship, submit a Summer Internship Proposal form by April 1 prior to pursuing the internship.